-I was horribly disappointed by the news that 4Ground Publishing is closing its doors this year.
+I can’t tell you how horribly disappointed was by the news that 4Ground Publishing is closing its doors this year.
 Their terrain is a mainstay of the Blood & Plunder community!
-But they aren’t gone yet.
-They’re taking orders through the end of June, so now is the best (and only) chance to pick up whatever you’ve been eyeing from their line of products.
+However, they haven’t closed to the doors yet.
+They’re taking orders through the end of June 2022, so now is the best (and only) chance to pick up whatever you’ve been eyeing from their line of products.
 They’re offering a good sale for direct purchases right now as well!

 But today we’re looking at the biggest and most impressive building that fits in with their wonderful Ports of Plunder series: the Inglesia Santa Maria, or large Spanish Church.

-Coming from the Things from the Basement line of kits, this is simpler than many of the 4Ground kits and is scaled nice a large for Blood & Plunder miniatures.
+Coming from the Things from the Basement line of kits, I found this model kit simpler than many of the 4Ground kits.
+And it is scaled nice a large for the 28mm Blood & Plunder miniatures.